 Best Labor Day 2024 deals you can shop right now at all retailers

-Labor Day weekend is less than two weeks away, and retailers are already starting their Labor Day sales.
+Labor Day weekend is just a few days away, so retailers have already kick started their Labor Day sales.
 For those who don't know, Labor Day weekend is one of the biggest sales events of the year.
 It's a great time to save on home, tech and travel essentials, especially high-priced products such as TVs, appliances, furniture and more.

-For those who are itching to start their Labor Day weekend shopping now, we rounded up all the best early Labor Day sales ahead of the holiday.
+For those who are itching to start their Labor Day weekend shopping now, we rounded up all the best early Labor Day sales available right now.
 The savings so far are impressive, with shoppers able to save up to 50% on indoor and outdoor furniture, kitchen essentials and premium mattresses.
 Shop some of our favorite retailers' Labor Day sales and be sure to check back as we update this article with more Labor Day sales as they happen.

 When is Labor Day 2024?